-The Center for Research Use in Education is “Rethinking Research for Schools” (R4S).
+The Center for Research Use in Education is “Rethinking Research for Schools” (R4S)

-Our mission is to expand the study of research use and produce a more holistic picture of what drives it, from the production of knowledge by researchers to the application of research in schools.
+is to expand the study of research use and produce a more holistic picture of what drives it, from the production of knowledge by researchers to the application of research in schools.
 We also seek to identify strategies that can make research more meaningful to classroom practice.